The People’s Ink Facilitator Guidelines is currently in version 2.0.

 - What is the role of a facilitator during the first meeting of a Focus Group?

 - What should a facilitator do to set up a workshop and take attendance?

 This document explains the role of a facilitator at The People’s Ink.

 This question is best answered by defining a facilitator’s responsibilities.
 All responsibilities listed here are explained further below.

 - Core Responsibilities

-- In advance to critique groups, facilitators review critique submissions in depth and to the degree necessary to facilitate a critique group.
+- Before critique groups, facilitators should review critique submissions in depth and to the degree necessary to facilitate a critique group.

-- In advance to discussion groups, facilitators prepare discussion syllabi and study discussion materials in depth and to the degree necessary to facilitate a discussion group.
+- Before discussion groups, facilitators should prepare discussion syllabi and study discussion materials to the degree necessary to facilitate a discussion group.

 - During meetings, facilitators guide critique groups or discussion groups as needed in order to assure the positivity and productivity of the critique or discussion.